zimakki/prepx/README.md

 - `lib/prepx/cli.ex` - Command-line interface implementation
 - `lib/prepx/core.ex` - Core functionality for file processing and output generation
 - `test/` - Test suite and fixtures

+## Contributing

+Contributions are welcome!
+Please open issues or submit pull requests on GitHub.
+For major changes, please open an issue first to discuss what you would like to change.

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/fooBar`)
+3. Commit your changes (`git commit -am 'Add some fooBar'`)
+4. Push to the branch (`git push origin feature/fooBar`)
+5. Create a new Pull Request

+## Releases & Changelog

+See the [Releases](https://github.com/zimakki/prepx/releases) page for version history and changelog.

 ## License